sfronauer/Tamagotchi/README.md

 The goal is to simulate a small, interactive creature that you can feed, play with, and take care of over time.
 You interact with the pet through buttons, and your pet is shown on a LCD.

+All graphics and sprites are self-made pixel art, designed specifically for this project.

 ---

 ## 🕹️ Features